shaunchua94/Projects/1. Regression/03 Predicting Ames Housing Prices/README.md

 <img src='./images/kaggle_score.PNG'>

+<br> **Notes:**
-<br> **Note:** The Notebook Validation Error for plotly seems to be resolved when the notebook is first opened with Jupyter Labs.
+* The Notebook Validation Error for plotly seems to be resolved when the notebook is first opened with Jupyter Labs.
+* The notebook with interactive plotly charts may be viewed [here](https://nbviewer.jupyter.org/github/shaunchua94/Projects/blob/master/1.%20Regression/03%20Predicting%20Ames%20Housing%20Prices/03%20Predicting%20Ames%20Housing%20Prices.ipynb).

 ## Methods Used
 * Multiple Linear Regression